List of signs and symptoms of diving disorders: Pneumothorax

+Mediastinal emphysema

+Interstitial emphysema

+Pulmonary interstitial emphysema (PIE) is a relatively rare condition that affects mainly premature babies but can also develop in adults after lung overexpansion.

 Nitrogen narcosis

-Nitrogen narcosis is caused by the pressure of dissolved gas in the body and produces impairment to the nervous system.
-This results in alteration to thought processes and a decrease in the diver's ability to make judgements or calculations.
+Nitrogen narcosis is a change in consciousness, neuromuscular function, and behavior brought on by breathing compressed inert gasses, most commonly nitrogen.
+It has also been called depth intoxication, “narks,” and rapture of the deep.
+It can cause a decrease in the diver's ability to make judgements or calculations.
 It can also decrease motor skills, and worsen performance in tasks requiring manual dexterity.
 As depth increases, so does the pressure and hence the severity of the narcosis.
 The effects may vary widely from individual to individual, and from day to day for the same diver.
 Because of the perception-altering effects of narcosis, a diver may not be aware of the symptoms, but studies have shown that impairment occurs nevertheless.
 Since the choice of breathing gas also affects the depth at which narcosis occurs, the table below represents typical manifestations when breathing air.

 High pressure nervous syndrome

 Helium is the least narcotic of all gases, and divers may use breathing mixtures containing a proportion of helium for dives exceeding about 40 m deep.
 In the 1960s it was expected that helium narcosis would begin to become apparent at depths of 300 m.
 However, it was found that different symptoms, such as tremors, occurred at shallower depths around 150 m.
 This became known as high pressure nervous syndrome, and its effects are found to result from both the absolute depth and the speed of descent.
-Although the effects vary from person to person, they are stable and reproducible for each individual; the list below summarises the symptoms observed underwater and in studies using simulated dives in the dry, using recompression chambers and electroencephalography (EEG) monitors.
+Although the effects vary from person to person, they are stable and reproducible for each individual; the list below summarizes the symptoms observed underwater and in studies using simulated dives in the dry, using recompression chambers and electroencephalography (EEG) monitors.